PMO Roles and Responsibilities: The Ultimate Guide

 PMO Manager

 The PMO manager definition is simple.
 They are the operational leader who are responsible for the day-to-day management and implementation of processes and methodologies.
-They oversee project managers and ensure that projects are delivered on time, within budget, and according to quality standards.
+The PMO leader oversees project managers and ensures that projects are delivered on time, within budget, and to the required quality standards.

 PMO Analyst